Principal Investigator: Stefan Jansen, University of Rwanda

 The primary aim of the proposed research is to measure the psychological and social impact of LPint.
 The project will look at GBV reduction and its consequences for the targeted men, their wives/partners, their children and their communities.
 A secondary aim assesses whether this change in behaviour (i.e. reduced GBV) is mediated or moderated by a reduction in symptoms of post-traumatic stress disorder (PTSD) or other psychopathological conditions.

-Through a Randomized Controlled Trial, the study will obtain hard empirical evidence on the impact of the Living Peace intervention (LPint) on reducing men’s Sexual Gender Based Violence (SGBV) and its consequences in the context of a protracted violent humanitarian crisis as is happening in the Eastern Democratic Republic of the Congo (DRC).
+Through a Randomised Controlled Trial, the study will obtain hard empirical evidence on the impact of the Living Peace intervention (LPint) on reducing men’s Sexual Gender Based Violence (SGBV) and its consequences in the context of a protracted violent humanitarian crisis as is happening in the Eastern Democratic Republic of the Congo (DRC).
 The project will evaluate the impact on the men themselves, their families and the communities in which they live.
 This will allow an understanding of whether change in men’s SGBV due to Living Peace intervention (LPint) is moderated or mediated by a reduction in symptoms of mental health conditions (i.e., PTSD, Depression, Alcohol abuse).

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows